 Tahoe Vista Recreation Area and Boat Launch

-Reconstruction of this local's favorite was completed Summer 2006.
-This 2.7 acre lakeshore property, with approximately 800 feet of lakeshore frontage, was a collaborative effort between the North Tahoe Public Utility District, California Department of Boating and Waterways and the California Tahoe Conservancy and received the Tahoe Regional Planning Agencies' Best of the Basin Award in 2006.
+Long a local's favorite beach this facilty reopened in the Summer of 2006.
+This 2.7 acre lakeshore property, with approximately 800 feet of shoreline was a collaborative effort between the North Tahoe Public Utility District, California Department of Boating and Waterways and the California Tahoe Conservancy and received the Tahoe Regional Planning Agencies' Best of the Basin Award in 2006.
 The Recreation Area includes lake access recreation, a sheltered boat launching facility, picnic facilities, restroom facilities, sidewalks, and a large plaza area with interpretive signage.

 The District acquired the land for Tahoe Vista Recreation Area over a period of 10 years.
 Phase I construction commenced in August 2004 and incorporated lakefront improvements, picnic areas, interpretive signage, street-side sidewalks, utility undergrounding, sewer force main relocation, restroom construction and stormwater collection and treatment facilities.
 This facility is available for use by the public and also for rental for weddings, parties and other social events as well as public events.